Lexicon

 via Fernand Braudel

-Floor 1 (Bottom): Material life—food, clothing, shelter, tools; governed by geography and biology.
-Floor 2 (Middle): Market economy—exchange, prices, visible trade; competition disciplines behavior.
-Floor 3 (Top): Zone of anti-market ('capitalism proper')—large-scale finance, concentrated power; rules of ordinary exchange suspended.
+Floor 1 (Bottom): Material life — food, clothing, shelter, tools; governed by geography and biology.
+Floor 2 (Middle): Market economy — exchange, prices, visible trade; competition disciplines behavior.
+Floor 3 (Top): The zone of anti-market ('capitalism proper') — large-scale finance, concentrated power; the rules of ordinary exchange suspended.

 C